- Michael Bowes QC +

-David Russell QC commenced legal practice in 1974.
-He is admitted to practice in Australia, England & Wales (Lincoln’s Inn) (2013), the Courts of the Dubai International Financial Centre, New York (as a Legal Consultant), the Singapore International Commercial Court, New Zealand and Papua New...
+David commenced legal practice in 1974.
+He is admitted to practise in Australia, England and Wales (Lincoln’s Inn), the Courts of the Dubai International Financial Centre, New York (as a Legal Consultant), the Singapore International Commercial Court, New Zealand and Papua New Guinea.
+He was...

 Robert Rhodes QC

-Robert Rhodes QC specialises in business crime (e.g. civil and criminal fraud, tax investigations, bribery and money laundering), financial services, regulatory and disciplinary, mediation and arbitration (both as counsel and mediator / arbitrator).
-He is also registered for direct access with the...
+Robert Rhodes QC specialises in business crime (e.g. civil and criminal fraud, tax investigations, bribery and money laundering), mediation and arbitration (both as counsel and mediator / arbitrator), financial services, regulatory and disciplinary law.
+He is also registered for direct access with...